Sarah-LB/HomeLearning/README.md

 ### Problems Encountered

--   Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes.
+-   Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes took time.

--   Contact form was working locally but when posting the form on the deployed app it was generating a 500 error.
+-   The contact form was working locally but when posting the form on the deployed app it was generating a 500 error.
 After hours of frustration and tourbleshooting/attempted fixes, I contacted Tutor Support, who suggested migrating with a heroku prefix and all was solved.

 -   Originally the review form had a user field which I wanted to populate with the logged in user's username and for it to be readonly.
 After attempting many different combinations of form, view and html and not quite managing to make any of them work as needed, I decided to place the username outside of the form which had the desired result.